AdamBurysek/0000_vida-menu/README.md

 add Vida Maps for all languages add arrow into Vida Map, thats show exhibit postion

+## 1.2.1

+fixed bug with stroke-width in map arrow image

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.